MinhxThanh/Chat-Box/README.md

 -   **⚡️ Quick Access Shortcut**: Open the sidebar instantly with `Cmd/Ctrl + E`.
 -   **💬 AI Chat**: Engage in conversations with various AI models directly from the sidebar.
 -   **📝 Contextual Text Selection**: Highlight text on any website to use it as context in your chat.
+-   **🔧 Instant Quick Actions**: Select any text to reveal quick action buttons for:
+    -   **📊 Summarize**: Get concise summaries of lengthy content
+    -   **💡 Explain**: Understand complex concepts in simple terms
+    -   **🌍 Translate**: Translate text to any language
+    -   **✍️ Rewrite**: Improve text clarity and engagement
+    -   **📝 Fix Grammar**: Automatically correct grammar, spelling, and punctuation in any language
 -   **✨ Custom Prompts**: Create and save your own custom prompts for quick reuse.
 -   **📚 Improved Chat History**: Easily access and manage multiple past conversations with improved reliability.
 -   **⚙️ Flexible API Configuration & Refreshed UI**: